Service Animal Policy

 When the College requires a handler to remove a service animal from College premises, the handler will be permitted to participate in college courses, events, and activities without having the service animal on the premises.
 The College will offer alternative accommodations when appropriate and supported by documentation.

 Complaints and Appeals

 Any claims of discrimination on the basis of a disability or use of a service animal, or failure to provide reasonable accommodations regarding the use of a service animal on campus may be brought by any student, employee, or visitor pursuant to the College’s Anti-Discrimination and Harassment Complaint Policy and/or the Disability Accommodations Policy, as applicable.
 An individual who files a complaint or participates in an investigation will be protected against retaliation.

 A person who disagrees with the complaint determination may appeal by providing written appeal to the College President.
-The President or his/her designee will make a decision regarding the appeal within 14 business days and render a written decision to the person, the person’s supervisor (as applicable), and the Diversity Compliance Officer concerning the accommodation request or situation.
+The President or his/her designee will make a decision regarding the appeal within 14 business days and render a written decision to the person, the person’s supervisor (as applicable), and the Director of Diversity, Equity and Inclusion and Title IX Coordinator concerning the accommodation request or situation.
 The decision of the President or his/her designee is final.

 Individuals who have questions regarding whether a service animal is properly on campus or any other questions regarding this policy should contact the ADA Coordinator or the Center on Disability.

 In limited circumstances, miniature horses or other animals may qualify as service animals.